jeju5/management/cs/aws/aws_developer.md

         * s3 uses key name to determine the partition it will use to store this data.
         * optimization: use random key prefix for each object. so that it is randomly distributed.
         * if files in the same partition is frequently requested. this will cause IO issue.
+        * TTL (time to live): how long will you cache data in edge location
    * S3 performance update
      * 3500 put/sec
      * 5500 get/sec